kubevirt/community/design-proposals/vm-pool.md

 ## Handling of Annotations and Labels

-VMs will inherit the Labels/Annotations from the VMPool.
+VMs inherit the Labels/Annotations from the VMPool.Spec.Template.Metadata section.

-VMIs will inherit the Labels/Annotations from the VMITemplate section of a VMConfig in the same fashion that VMIs inherit Labels/Annotations from the VMITemplate of a VM.
+VMIs inherit the Labels/Annotations from the VMPool.Spec.Template.Spec.Template.Metadata section of a VMPool.

 ## Handling Persistent Storage

-Usage of a DataVolumeTemplate within a VMConfig will result in unique persistent storage getting created for each VM within a VMPool.
-The DataVolumeTemplate name will have the VM’s sequential postfix appended to when the VM is created from the VMConfig which makes each VM a completely unique stateful workload.
+Usage of a DataVolumeTemplate within a VMPool.Spec.Template will result in unique persistent storage getting created for each VM within a VMPool.
+The DataVolumeTemplate name will have the VM’s sequential postfix appended to when the VM is created from the VMPool.Spec.Template which makes each VM a completely unique stateful workload.

 ## Handling Unique VM CloudInit and ConfigMap Volumes at Scale

-By default, any secrets or configMaps references in a VMConfig’s Volume section will be used directly as is, without any modification to the naming.
-This means if you specify a secret in a CloudInitNoCloud volume within a VMConfig, that every VM instance spawned from that VMConfig will get the exact same secret used for their cloud-init user data.
+By default, any secrets or configMaps references in a VMPool.Spec.Template.Spec.Template’s Volume section will be used directly as is, without any modification to the naming.
+This means if you specify a secret in a CloudInitNoCloud volume, that every VM instance spawned from the VMPool with this volume will get the exact same secret used for their cloud-init user data.

 This default behavior can be modified by setting the **AppendPostfixToSecretReferences** and **AppendPostfixToConfigMapReferences** booleans to true on the VMPool spec.
 When these booleans are enabled, references to secret and configMap names will have the VM’s sequential postfix appended to the secret and configmap name.
 This allows someone to pre-generate unique per VM secret and configMap data for a VMPool ahead of time in a way that will be predictably assigned to VMs within the VMPool.